Adhirajgh/Adhirajgh/README.md

 # 🚀 About Me

-🎓 **Currently pursuing B.Tech in Information Technology at Government College of Engineering & Leather Technology**

 I'm a passionate **Full Stack Developer** and **AI/ML Engineer** dedicated to creating scalable, intelligent, and user-focused software solutions.
 From designing engaging user interfaces to developing high-performance backend systems and AI-driven applications, I enjoy every stage of the software development lifecycle.

 My technical interests include **software engineering**, **artificial intelligence**, **machine learning**, **cloud computing**, **database systems**, and **UI/UX design**.
 I thrive on solving challenging problems through clean architecture, efficient algorithms, and thoughtful product design.

 Beyond writing code, I'm a lifelong learner fueled by curiosity and continuous improvement.
 I actively explore emerging technologies, contribute to innovative projects, and strive to build software that delivers meaningful real-world impact.

 ---

 # 💡 What I Do